 Through the Student Organization for the Honors Academy Program (SOHAP), students can serve as any of the five officer positions.
 Students have an opportunity to exercise leadership, effective communication and interpersonal skills essential to their professional growth.

-Experiential Learining (EL) is hands-on learning that involves a real-world-problem-solving process.
+Experiential Learning (EL) is hands-on learning that involves a real-world-problem-solving process.
 EL encourages students to synthesize and analyze information through critical thinking as a result of teamwork, communication and research.
 Students interact with each other and course content through concrete experiences, developing methods and solutions to difficult problems and/or controversies.
 Students complete guided reflection throughout and at the culmination of their experiences.
-Students who cannot complete an Honors Academy Program course before transferring can substitute this requirement with EL.
+Students who cannot complete an Honors Academy Program course before transferring can substitute this requirement with a semester-long EL project.

 We coordinate with on and off-campus partners to arrange direct community service experiences for our students.
 These opportunities expose students to issues they are studying in the curriculum and with agencies doing meaningful work in the community.
 Some opportunities may include job placement within these agencies.
 Students develop a commitment to giving back to the community as an important preparation for citizenship, career and life.

 Our program uses eLumen ePortfolio for students to electronically collect their work over time, reflect upon their personal and academic growth and share selected content with others, such as professors, advisors, and potential employers.
 To complete the Program with distinction, students must submit an ePortfolio.

 Our program offers culminating experiences wherein students complete a semester-long project that integrates and applies what they have learned in a Capstone course.
 Completed in the final semester at the College, the project may be a research paper, a performance, a portfolio or an exhibit of artwork.

 Honors Academy Program faculty schedule specific study sessions in the Center to support student learning.